 Minutes can seem like an eternity to those waiting for help.
-Everday, police, fire and ambulance vehicles respond to urgent calls.
-Precious time lost getting there could mean the difference between life and death.
+Every day, police, fire and ambulance vehicles respond to urgent calls.
+Precious time lost in getting to the fire scene could mean the difference between life and death.

-The biggest problem for emergency vehicles in reaching the scene of an emergency is motorists who don’t make way especially during peak traffic times.
+The biggest problem for emergency vehicles trying to reach the scene of an emergency is motorists who don’t make way, especially during peak traffic times.

 PULL TO THE RIGHT AND STOP!!

 It’s the law for any driver who sees and hears an emergency vehicle approaching from either direction to get out of the way.

 On a multi-lane highway (max.
 100 km/h speed limit)

 Slow down, signal and move to the right.
 If possible, pull as close as you can to the right side of the roadway and stop when safe to do so.
 Look for other vehicles that also may have to move across lanes of traffic to yield the right of way.
 Do not move onto the shoulder.

 Signal and move to the right.
 Pull as close as possible to the right edge of the road and stay clear of any intersection.

 Signal and pull to the right or the left side of the street.
 Stay clear of any intersections, and stop.